Passing the app state to the dialog script (Kotlin)

 Here we are using the visual state as a filter added to intents.
 This filter defines when the intent can be matched.

 You can test it: in the app, try giving navigation commands on different tabs.
-If the filter conditions are not met, the voice assistant will not be able to reply to you.
+If the filter conditions are not met, the voice agent will not be able to reply to you.

 Step 3.
 Differentiate the command logic